 Firefighters John Averis, Ashley Stephens, Darren Yates-Badley and Ian Reid died as result of the 2007 blaze.

-All four firefighters, from Warwickshire, had entered the building wearing breathing apparatus after the fire had started.'Common criminals'
+All four firefighters, from Warwickshire, had entered the building wearing breathing apparatus after the fire had started.

 The prosecution had alleged Mr Ashley and Mr Woodward, who were in charge of the operation, were criminally responsible for the "needless" deaths of the men.